VerdelInstruments/dot-d-to-nc/README.md

 This will process all the .d directories in the `INPUT_DIR` directory and save the output in the output directory `OUTPUT`.

-where `INPUT.d` is the path to the Bruker .d directory and `OUTPUT` is the path where you want the output NetCDF files to be saved.
-Two output files per input file will be placed in this
-directory: the '_timedomain.nc' and '_fourier_domain.nc' files.
-These filenames are preceded by the name of the input ```.d``` directory.